 Another example of a two-value Notan is found in James Whistler’s painting Whistler’s Mother (1871).
-Here you will notice a very simple Notan study, as there is very little detail and all you have is dark and light elements.
-A common mistake many artists make is putting too much detail into their Notan studies and, thereby missing the whole point of what a Notan study is.
+Here, you will notice a very simple Notan study, as there is very little detail and all you have is dark and light elements.
+A common mistake many artists make is putting too much detail into their Notan studies, which causes them to miss the whole point of what a Notan study encompasses.

-The painting by Ilya Repin, Girl with Flowers, Daughter of the Artist (1878), is also a simple two-value Notan study, as it eliminates almost everything and only reveals a very strong composition of dark and light.
+The painting by Ilya Repin, Girl with Flowers, Daughter of the Artist (1878), is also a simple two-value Notan study since it eliminates almost every detail and selectively reveals a strong composition of dark and light.

-In many paintings, the Notan design has a dominant feature where you have a strong arrangement of dark and light elements, while in other paintings, this feature is less influential and produces a weak Notan design.
+In many paintings, the Notan design has a dominant feature containing a strong arrangement of dark and light elements, whereas in other paintings, this feature is less influential and produces a weak Notan design.

 Creating a Three-Value Notan

 Usually, a two-value Notan should suffice but at certain times, a painting may possess a distinct mid-tone element that is easy to overlook when you make use of white and black alone.
 This is where a three-value Notan comes in handy and gives your painting a more refined and stylish value structure.
 This means you have more information regarding the subject, which then makes the fundamental Notan design less obvious.

 Morning Walk (1888) by John Singer Sargent; John Singer Sargent, Public domain, via Wikimedia Commons